markliu02/markliu02.github.io/_pages/about.md

 At Tsinghua I teach courses at the undergraduate and graduate levels in formal semantics and  pragmatics.
 I also teach a seminar in each Spring semester that focuses on a specific topic in Mandarin grammar.

-I collaborate with my colleagues from the department of philosophy, and we have been organizing [TLLM](http://tsinghualogic.net/JRC/tllm/) (Tsinghua Interdisciplinary Workshop on Logic, Language, and Meaning) since 2019.
+I collaborate with my colleagues from the  philosophy department, and we have been organizing [TLLM](http://tsinghualogic.net/JRC/tllm/) (Tsinghua Interdisciplinary Workshop on Logic, Language, and Meaning) since 2019.